Skip to Main Content

 3. University and public service.

-These criteria are further explained in APM-210-3, Instructions to Review Committees That Advise on Actions Concerning the Lecturer with Security of Employment (LSOE) Series.
+These criteria are further explained in APM-210-3, Instructions to Review Committees That Advise on Actions Concerning the Professor of Teaching Series.